Otann/andreev_ru/README.md

 ### Mac OS X hint

-Mac OS binaries are missing gettesx, so install and link it to make commands above work
+Mac OS binaries are missing gettext, so install and link it to make commands above work

 ```bash
 brew install gettext